 RETURN ON INVESTMENT

-Another question is what’s my return on this $9,000 investment?
+Another question is what’s my return on this type of investment?

 In writing a prior article called The Tussle With My Main Hustle, I had summarized all my historical earnings in the chart below.
 It starts my senior year in college – Year 1 at zero.
 Year 2 is my first year working at an international public accounting firm.
 I started right after college at an average salary for a college graduate at the time.
 That years salary is the base year.
 The remaining years are indexed off of this base.
 Here’s the chart: